a close look of baked mini quiche in a white ceramic baking dish

 6. Divide the mixture into the prepared dishes, filling each about ¾ full.
 If using, sprinkle the tops with grated Parmigiano for extra crispness.

-7. Bake for 20–25 minutes, until the edges are golden and the centres are set.
+7. Bake for 20–25 minutes, until the edges are golden and the centers are set.

 8. Allow to cool for 5 minutes before serving.
 Serve warm, directly in the dishes, or unmould gently and plate with a light salad.